Planning internal communication for your team (with templates)

-Overall, the question of your communication goals should answer the following questions:
+Overall, your communication goals should answer the following questions:

 - What changes and improvements in the current communication processes will you implement?

-- What topics will you address in the internal communication plan?
+- What topics will you address in the internal communication strategy plan?

 At this point, you’ll probably want to define a clear vision for internal communication.
 Your organization probably already has a clear vision you strive for externally — but, you can define another vision to serve as a loadstar in internal communication, i.e. your main communication goal.